 Bio • Books • FAQ • Video • Press & Interviews • Contact me

 I’m a writer who draws.
 I make art with words and books with pictures.

 Here’s a longer, more official-sounding version, suitable for copying and pasting:

 Austin Kleon is the New York Times bestselling author of three illustrated books: Steal Like An Artist, Newspaper Blackout, and Show Your Work!
 His latest release is The Steal Like An Artist Journal: A Notebook For Creative Kleptomaniacs.
 His work has been translated into over twenty languages and featured on NPR’s Morning Edition, PBS Newshour, and in The New York Times and The Wall Street Journal.
 New York Magazine called his work “brilliant,” The Atlantic called him “positively one of the most interesting people on the Internet,” and The New Yorker said his poems “resurrect the newspaper when everybody else is declaring it dead.”
 He speaks about creativity in the digital age for organizations such as Pixar, Google, SXSW, TEDx, and The Economist.
+In previous lives, he worked as a librarian, a web designer, and an advertising copywriter.
 He grew up in the cornfields of Ohio, but now he lives in Austin, Texas, with his wife and sons.
 Visit him online at www.austinkleon.com